KeyStarr/AndroidWhiteLabelExample/README.md

 ![Screen comprasion](./docs-images/5_card.png)

-# Implementation details

-I'll briefly cover project's stack and some of the article's key points.

-## Architecture
+## Implementation

-### Code
-- excepctions / loadings were cut

-### White Label
-White Label product means we have to generate multiple apps from a single codebase.
-Variations include branding and available features.

-As described in the article, this requires to solve four tasks:
-1. how to organizer codebase?

-### Layers
+Details can be found in the article, here I'll just highlight a few key points.

-### Modules
+### General

+* Architecture - single module with organization by layers via the Clean Architecture approach, UI layer via MVVM;
+* White Label - codebase reuse mechanism via Gradle Product Flavors, configs via Gradle BuildConfig;
+* Flows - for the sake of simplicity all exception handling and loadings were cut out.
+Some non-relevant features like sms-confirmation were also left out;

-## Tech stack
+### Tech stack
 Pretty standard, nothing curious:
 * Language - Kotlin
 * SDK & views - AndroidX